cfcv/GAN_MNIST/README.md

 networks.

 #### Building the Generator Network
-In this part i define a function that creates the generator network.
+In this part is defined a function that creates the generator network.
 It has two layers of n_units and 2*n_units respectively, with leaky relu activation and finally an output layer with tanh activation.
 It is defined with a generator variable scope so we can pass only the generator train variables for the optimizer.

 #### Building the Discriminator Network
-In this part we define a function that creates the discriminator network.
+In this part is defined a function that creates the discriminator network.
 It has two layers of n_units and 2*n_units respectively, with a leakly relu activation and an output layer with sigmoid activation.
 It is defined with a discriminator variable scope so we can pass only the discriminator train variables for the optmizer.

 #### Putting all together
 Here i'm defining all the hyperparameters and using it to call the functions i've created to build the inputs, generator and two discriminators(one for the real data and another for the fake data).
 I'm defining also the losses and the optimizers.